 Acoustic monitoring of vaquita abundance is possible because vaquitas make distinctive clicks.
 The rate of clicking is measured by some metric such as clicks/day, and the assumption is that the rate of clicking is proportional to vaquita abundance.
 More clicking means more vaquitas, and less clicking means fewer vaquitas.
 Thus, the goal of the acoustic monitoring program is to produce an index of relative abundance from which a trend or change in vaquita abundance can be estimated.
-The acoustic monitoring program does not attempt to estimate the actual number of vaquitas.
+The acoustic monitoring program does not attempt to estimate the actual number of vaquitas but rather the relative change in their abundance.